2010s in Bangladesh: Natural disasters

 An animation depicting Roanu nearing landfall over Bangladesh.

-In 2012 floods and landslides caused by heavy rain in late June, which significantly affected ten districts in the country's northern and south-eastern parts causing 131 deaths.
-In August–September 2014, continuous rainfall in north and north-eastern Bangladesh caused flash floods in low-lying and densely populated areas affecting 2.8 million people.
+In 2012, floods and landslides caused by heavy rain in late June, significantly affected ten districts in the country's northern and south-eastern parts, causing 131 deaths.
+In August–September 2014, continuous rainfall in north and north-eastern Bangladesh caused flash floods in low-lying and densely populated areas, affecting 2.8 million people.
 On 21 May 2016, Cyclone Roanu made landfall near Chittagong, Bangladesh.
 30 people died when this cyclone hit the county, and around 40,000 homesteads and business houses were damaged.

-In 2017 Cyclone Mora made landfall on May 31.
+In 2017, Cyclone Mora made landfall on 31 May.
 Strong winds and storm surge battered buildings and destroyed farmlands across Chittagong, Cox's Bazar, and Rangamati.
 At least 20,000 houses were damaged in refugee camps for Rohingya Muslims, who were displaced by conflict in neighbouring Myanmar.
-Continued monsoon rain later in the year caused flooding which covered approximately one-third of Bangladesh, primarily in the northern, north-eastern, and central parts of the country.
+Continued monsoon rain later in the year caused flooding that covered approximately one-third of Bangladesh, primarily in the northern, north-eastern, and central parts of the country.
 Over six million have been affected, according to UNICEF, with estimates ranging as high as 8.5 million.
 Property losses included nearly 700,000 damaged or destroyed homes, 4680000 ha of farmland inundated, and thousands of miles of damaged roads.
-On 12 June, heavy monsoon rain triggered a series of landslides and floods in Rangamati, Chittagong and Bandarban - three hilly districts of Bangladesh - and killed at least 152 people.
+On 12 June, heavy monsoon rain triggered a series of landslides and floods in Rangamati, Chittagong, and Bandarban - three hilly districts of Bangladesh - and killed at least 152 people.